Updated on September 11, 2018.

 A translation into English would be:

-Even though [Question Prefix] and [Resp ID] may not be on the viz detail, take that combination of these two fields and find the MAX([Value]).
-Then find only the Null values from this and exclude them.
+Even though [Question Grouping] and [Resp ID] may not be on the viz detail, take that combination of these two fields and find the SUM([Value]).
+Then find only the Null values from this and exclude them by setting the filter to True.

 Note that we are using FIXED instead of INCLUDE as the former will automatically create a dimension and will work no matter what other filter settings may be in place.